Trans-exclusionary radical feminism: Sexual orientation

-Gender critical feminists believe that transgender rights are a threat to the rights of gay people.
-Gender critical lesbians and feminists are a minority in the UK: polls show that cisgender lesbians and bisexual women are among the most trans-inclusive groups in Britain.
+Trans-exclusionary radical feminists believe that transgender rights are a threat to the rights of gay people.
+Trans-exclusionary lesbians and feminists are a minority in the UK: polls show that cisgender lesbians and bisexual women are among the most trans-inclusive groups in Britain.

 Kathleen Stock, for instance, has said that allowing trans women to call themselves women "threatens a secure understanding of the concept 'lesbian.
 Magdalen Berns, co-founder of the group For Women Scotland, has said that "there is no such thing as a lesbian with a penis" in regards to the idea of some trans women being lesbians.

 Julie Bindel has said that transgender women cannot be lesbians, instead qualifying them as straight men trying to "join the club", and has compared transgender activism to men sexually assaulting lesbian women for rejecting their advances.

-Many other gender critical groups and pundits have spoken of the transgender rights movement as a men's sexual rights movement, designed to pressure lesbians into having sex with trans women.
+Many other trans-exclusionary radical feminist groups and pundits have spoken of the transgender rights movement as a men's sexual rights movement, designed to pressure lesbians into having sex with trans women.

 Ray Blanchard's theory of autogynephilia is a recurrent talking point in TERF discourse, where it is usually presented as established science.
 It characterises trans women's gender identities as caused by sexual orientation or sexual deviance.
 The theory has never received wide acceptance in sexology or psychology.

 Conversion therapy

 Kathleen Stock has argued that definitions of conversion therapy and bans against it should not include gender identity conversion therapy on the basis that it risks criminalising "proper therapeutic exploration", and that she believes it comes into conflict with bans against sexual orientation conversion therapy.
 This latter argument has been criticized on the basis that doctors affirming transgender youth do not attempt to alter sexual orientation, which is understood to define who they are attracted to, and respect the person's expressed gender identity and sexual orientation.
-Gender-critical campaign groups in the United Kingdom such as Sex Matters have described the provision of gender-affirming care for transgender youth as "modern conversion therapy" which erases gay identities and argued it should be criminalized.
+Trans-exclusionary radical feminist campaign groups in the United Kingdom such as Sex Matters have described the provision of gender-affirming care for transgender youth as "modern conversion therapy" which erases gay identities and argued it should be criminalized.
 Trans-exclusionary radical feminists in France campaigned against a ban on conversion therapy arguing that most transgender teenagers assigned female at birth aren't really trans.

-In March 2022, gender-critical groups campaigned to have the UK government remove gender identity change efforts from a proposed ban on conversion therapy.
+In March 2022, trans-exclusionary radical feminist groups campaigned to have the UK government remove gender identity change efforts from a proposed ban on conversion therapy.

 The Trevor Project and International Lesbian, Gay, Bisexual, Trans and Intersex Association have stated "gender critical therapy" is another name for conversion therapy.
-Heron Greenesmith has reported on gender critical boards sharing lists of therapists whose end goal is the rejection of trans identity for parents of trans youth.
-The gender-critical group Genspect promotes "gender exploratory therapy", which is also considered to be a form of conversion therapy.
+Heron Greenesmith has reported on trans-exclusionary radical feminist boards sharing lists of therapists whose end goal is the rejection of trans identity for parents of trans youth.
+The trans-exclusionary radical feminist group Genspect promotes "gender exploratory therapy", which is also considered to be a form of conversion therapy.
 They argue that transgender identities stem from unprocessed trauma, childhood abuse, internalized homophobia or misogyny, sexual fetishism, and autism.